josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🦑_toxic_systems_do_not_need_monsters.md

 ---

 ## 🏮 Footer
-**🐟 Toxic Systems Don’t Need Monsters** is a containment-analysis node of the Polaris Protocol.
+*🦑 Toxic Systems Don’t Need Monsters* is a containment-analysis node of the Polaris Protocol.
 It reframes how harm emerges in hierarchical environments and why structural toxicity can turn ordinary people into instruments of systems they would otherwise oppose.

 > 📡 Cross-references:
+>
 > - 🧳 Instrumental Elevation Loop
 > - 🎯 Emotional Targeting
 > - 🧭 Timeline of Capture